geoffthorpe/newhcp/README.md

 ### **[Stateless KDC (Kerberos Domain Controller) service](doc/stateless-kdc.md)**

 Demonstrates how PKI-based identity can underpin a Kerberos network, because none of the service or client (role/user) identities in the reference usecase are registered with the KDC, instead their Kerberos credentials are obtained from X509v3 certificates containing their authorized identity.
 Think of it as "stateless, certificate-based Kerberos".
+[Click here for more detail.](doc/stateless-kdc.md)

 * namespace principals (service credentials)
 * synthetic principals (client credentials)